zedttxj/SecOps/Access-Control-Definition/README.md

 - Uses a set of policies to define who can do what.
 - **Example:** Cloud providers like AWS use PBAC to let organizations define custom rules for access.

+## 9. Non-discretionary Access Control
+- Administrators centrally administer nondiscretionary access controls and can make changes that affect the entire environment.
+Access doesn’t focus on user identity.
+Instead, a static set of rules governing the whole environment manage access.
+Non-DAC systems are centrally controlled and easier to manage (although less flexible).
+In general, any model that isn’t a discretionary model is a nondiscretionary model.

 # Access Control Lists (ACL)

 ## 1. ACL in Networking (Router, Firewall)